americocunhajr/SpringpotTune/README.md

 ### Overview
 **SpringpotTune** was developed to fit variable-order springpot models for rheological systems by addressing nonconvex optimization problems using the Cross-Entropy (CE) method.
 The underlying results are reported in the following publication:
-- *J. G. Telles Ribeiro and A. Cunha Jr, Advanced creep modeling of polypropylene: A variable-order fractional calculus approach, 2025 (under review)*
+- *J. G. Telles Ribeiro and A. Cunha Jr, Advanced creep modeling for polymers: A variable-order fractional calculus approach, 2025 (under review)*

 Preprint available here.